bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/render-elements.md

 >

-> One might confuse elements with a more widely known concept of “components”.
+> One might confuse elements with a more widely known concept of "components".
 We will introduce components in the [next section](https://reactjs.org/docs/components-and-props.html).
-Elements are what components are “made of”, and we encourage you to read this section before jumping ahead.
+Elements are what components are "made of", and we encourage you to read this section before jumping ahead.